John Gill (climber): Gymnastics and strength exercises

 John Gill, performing a one arm front lever in the late 1960s.
 Gill is known for his applications of gymnastics to rock climbing.

-As an amateur gymnast in the 1950s, 6'2" and 180 pounds, Gill specialized in the competitive rope climb and the still rings, achieving a time of 3.4 seconds for the 20' rope climb (from seated position on the floor, arms only).
-The existing record - set in the 1950s - is 2.8 seconds.
+As an amateur gymnast in the 1950s, 6 ft 2 in and 180 lb, Gill specialized in the competitive rope climb and the still rings, achieving a time of 3.4 seconds for the 20' rope climb (from seated position on the floor, arms only).
+The existing record—set in the 1950s - is 2.8 seconds.
 He accomplished a number of difficult stunts on the rings, including inverted and olympic crosses, giant swings, and slow pulls from hang to handstand.
 He also engaged in what are now called bodyweight exercises similar to gymnastics, achieving seven one-arm pullups with the right arm and five with the left, several one-finger one-arm pullups, one-arm pullups carrying twenty pounds, one-arm pullups on a one-half inch ledge, and one-arm front levers.